Skparab1/flappy-bird/README.md

 - right now the bird looks like this: (0)>
 # What is to be done
 - working on lane defining and updating
-- most likely I will
+- most likely I will use the same algorithm that I made for crossy road
+  - removebirdfromlane
+  - addbirdtolane
 - pipes and crash detection
 - hold press override (if you hold control + c the program will crash)
   - can be solved with the same thing that I did with crossy road